Friday, December 13, 2024

 Improved brain function in older adults

-For older adults that may be concerned with brain function as they age, drinking Concord grape juice supplements could improve their memory.
+For older adults who may be concerned with brain function as they age, drinking Concord grape juice supplements could improve their memory.

-A study conducted among older adults with mild cognitive impairment reported improvement among those adults that regularly consumed Concord grape juice.
+A study conducted among older adults with mild cognitive impairment reported improvement among those adults who regularly consumed Concord grape juice.

-Compared to adults that did not drink Concord grape juice, the adults that did score better on tests of memory and brain function (7).
+Compared to adults who did not drink Concord grape juice, the adults who did scored better on tests of memory and brain function (7).

 Improved mood